jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 The extensions manager plugin fetches Python packages' metadata from PyPI.org (https://pypi.org) and package author thumbnails from GitHub (https://github.com).

-The plugin will fetch this information only if the user clicks on the *Agree* button in the extensions manager side panel.
+The plugin will fetch this information only if the user clicks on the *Yes* button in the extensions manager side panel.
 That choice is stored as a user preference in *Extension Manager* -> *Disclaimed Status*.
 The user can change their preference later.